 - Using chicken with the skin on makes for more flavorful chicken, but you can do skinless, boneless chicken, if desired. .

 - Toss in other vegetables like bell peppers, carrots, etc. or stick with all kale if you do not want a vegetable mix.

-- Toss in garlic cloves with the skins still on to roast with the chicken and vegetables and you'll have creamy roasted garlic to go with the meal!
+- Add garlic cloves with the skins on to roast with the chicken and vegetables and you'll have creamy roasted garlic to go with the meal!

-- Don't worry if the pan is really full when it's ready to go in the oven.
-I pack a lot of kale into the pan, but it cooks down and everything will be about half the height it was when it went in!
+- Do not worry if the pan is really full when it's ready to go in the oven.
+Everything cooks down and will be about half the height it was when it went in!